manuati/api-automation-training-java/README.md

 2.    **Add collaborators:** Add your mentors as collaborators to the repo.
 3.    **Branching:** Use feature branches (e.g., feature/milestone-1) for your changes.
 4.    **Pull Requests:** Create PRs for each milestone.
 Include a description of your changes and any challenges faced.
 Add your mentor as a reviewer.
-5.    **Code Reviews:** Mentors will review your PRs on demand, providing feedback.
+5.    **Code Reviews:** Ask someone to review your PRs on demand, providing feedback.
 6.    **Feedback:** Address feedback promptly and resubmit your PR.

 ---